 Additional Graduation Requirements

-- Complete a minimum of 30 credit hours
+- Complete a minimum of 30 credit hours at FGCU.

-- Earn a cumulative GPA of 3.0 for all coursework in the program
+- Earn a cumulative GPA of 3.0 for all coursework in the program.

 Transfer Notes and Acceptable Substitutes

 Students may transfer a maximum of six credit hours of approved graduate level coursework from a regionally accredited institution.
 All transfer courses must have been completed within the past six years with a grade of B or higher.
 The evaluation of academic transcripts and articulation of transfer courses must be approved by the appropriate academic department.
 Refer to course waiver guidelines above.

 - Maintain a minimum 3.0 cumulative grade point average on a 4.0 scale throughout the program (see the Probation/Dismissal section of the Graduate Student Guidebook).